July 5, 2026 · By Angela

 Holiday party, light snacking 3-4 oz People nibble over a longer stretch

 A cocktail hour before a seated dinner needs a lot less than a grazing table meant to carry guests through an entire evening.
 If you're not sure which category your event falls into, the safest question to ask yourself is simple: is this a snack, or is this dinner?
+If it is a wedding cocktail hour you are planning, timing matters as much as quantity, here is how far in advance to book a Denver wedding caterer.

 Does Guest Profile Matter?